 From the cars we drive, fuels we burn and animals we farm to the garbage we landfill and beyond, human activity continues to be the main source of pollutants in our air.
 Without urgent action, we will continue to see increasing global temperatures, extreme weather, damage to biodiversity and loss of human life.
 But what can we do to tackle the problem we are currently facing?
 And how can we take clean, fresh steps forward?

-The event is being hosted in partnership with Manchester Science Festival and will also be streamed as a part of NI Science Festival.
+The event was hosted in partnership with Manchester Science Festival and was also streamed as a part of NI Science Festival.

-The event will be hosted by Helen Pidd, North of England editor of the Guardian and founding member of Walk Ride Greater Manchester.
-Helen will be joined by:
+The event was hosted by Helen Pidd, North of England editor of the Guardian and founding member of Walk Ride Greater Manchester.
+Helen was joined by: